-The Journal of American History has launched a podcast section of our Web site (http://www.journalofamericanhistory.org/podcast/) where interviews with several JAH authors are available.
-Our most recent podcast features “Imperiled Promise: The State of History in the National Park Service,” the OAH’s report examining the practice and presentation of American history in the National Park Service.
+The podcast section of the JAH Web site (http://www.journalofamericanhistory.org/podcast/) houses interviews with several JAH authors.
+Our most recent podcast features Rachel Hope Cleves talking about her March 2015 article “‘What, Another Female Husband?’: The Prehistory of Same-Sex Marriage in America.”
 We will regularly be posting interviews with other JAH authors as well.

 In the future we hope also to bring you podcasts of conversations with award-winning authors of books on American history.
 Anyone may listen to and download these high-quality audio files for free.

 Ed Linenthal, the editor of the JAH, talks with Mark Smith, Carolina Distinguished Professor of History at the University of South Carolina and the author of The Smell of Battle, the Taste of Siege: A Sensory History of the Civil War (2014).
 You can listen to this June 2014 conversation for free at http://www.oah.org/programs/civilwar/oah-civil-war-at-150-podcast.